 Watermelon is not only good for your blood sugar, but offers a great deal of benefits that will keep you healthier.
 All fruits have sugar, but a 100 gram servings size of watermelon only contains 30 calories and only 6 grams of sugar and that’s good news.
 But you only want to have watermelon in moderation!

 Watermelon contains potassium, folate, copper, zinc, magnesium, fiber, iron, calcium, vitamin A, B1, B6, C, and lycopene.
-The fact is that watermelon contains more lycopene than tomatoes!
-Lycopene is a natural occurring phtyochemical and pigment that gives watermelon its color.
+The fact is that watermelon contains more lycopene than tomatoes.
+Lycopene is a natural occurring phytochemical and pigment that gives watermelon its color.